Wedding fitness and health

 A couple of months before the wedding my writing took a bit of a dive, I can’t really call it writers block as I’ve only been writing for a few months, I just fell out of the habit.
 There’s a discipline that you need and pre wedding I lost it.
 I’m now trying to write everyday, after the gym and the dog walk and all the house stuff.
 A life coach told me that I should be getting up at 5.30am to get everything ready to start work by 9am.
 Yesterday I was up at 7am and started at 1pm.
 I need to find my notes; I don’t think we talked about the optimum time to do the laundry.

-Aside from the lack of writing, I did keep up with my pre wedding fitness plan.
+Aside from the lack of writing, I did keep up with my pre wedding fitness and health plan.
 So much so, when asked how the wedding preparations were going I’d say “Fab thanks, I’m doing proper push ups and I’m starting to lift some quite heavy weights now, I feel great.”
 I’d then probably bang on about the mental benefits, how it was helping me stay positive, deal with stress blah blah blah, like a born again person in lycra.
 (I’m not using the expression middle aged, as, by the time I’m ninety I’m aiming to have an entirely reconstructed titanium body and be flying around with a jet pack, so this is nowhere near the middle) but then I realised after a while that they meant the actual wedding, the ceremony, the party, the food, not just how my abs were coming along.
 So around three months before our wedding day, I started with the final wedding planning.
 I loved it all, organising a party and a love ceremony, how could you not?
 Maybe this could be my excuse as to why my writing dropped off, I was too busy getting excited, totally understandable.
 Maybe I should be a life coach; my speciality could be stopping anyone feeling guilty for being useless.
 “Think you should be achieving more?
 Come and see me and I’ll find a million excuses as to why you haven’t been able to and you’ll leave feeling totally guilt free and fabulous”

 Weddings or higher number birthdays do give you to chance to indulge yourself a bit.
 My advice?
 And this is free, as at the moment as I haven’t officially started my life-coaching career, give yourself time to achieve your goals.
 In my twenties I didn’t even consider fitness as part of wedding planning but in my forties I needed all nine months.
 The fat takes a while to burn off, the muscles take time to build and they need time to rest.
 I couldn’t have dropped everything for a three months detox or to do an intense training course, it had to fit into my schedule.
 Too busy with all my writing you see.